Data Augmentation on Graphs: A Technical Survey: Abstract

 \section{Abstract}

 In recent years, graph representation learning has achieved remarkable success while suffering from low-quality data problems.
 As a mature technology to improve data quality in computer vision, data augmentation has also attracted increasing attention in graph domain.
-For promoting the development of this emerging research direction, in this survey, we comprehensively review and summarize the existing graph data augmentation (\gda) techniques.
-Specifically, we first summarize a variety of feasible taxonomies, and then classify existing \gda~ studies based on fine-grained graph elements.
-Furthermore, for each type of \gda~ technique, we formalize the general definition, discuss the technical details, and give schematic illustration.
-In addition, we also summarize common performance metrics and specific design metrics for constructing a \gda~ evaluation system.
-Finally, we summarize the applications of \gda~ from both data and model levels, as well as future directions.
-Latest advances in \gda~ are summarized in a GitHub repository: \url{https://github.com/jjzhou012/GDAug-Survey}.
+To advance research in this emerging direction, this survey provides a comprehensive review and summary of existing graph data augmentation (\gda) techniques.
+Specifically, this survey first provides an overview of various feasible taxonomies and categorizes existing \gda~ studies based on multi-scale graph elements.
+Subsequently, for each type of \gda~ technique, this survey formalizes standardized technical definition, discuss the technical details, and provide schematic illustration.
+The survey also reviews domain-specific graph data augmentation techniques, including those for heterogeneous graphs, temporal graphs, spatio-temporal graphs, and hypergraphs.
+In addition, this survey provides a summary of available evaluation metrics and design guidelines for graph data augmentation.
+Lastly, it outlines the applications of \gda~ at both the data and model levels, discusses open issues in the field, and looks forward to future directions.
+The latest advances in \gda~ are summarized in GitHub\footnote{Github Page: \url{https://github.com/jjzhou012/GDAug-Survey}}.

 \ccsdesc[500]{Theory of computation~Graph algorithms analysis} \ccsdesc[500]{Computing methodologies~Machine learning} \keywords{Graph Data Augmentation, Survey, Graph Representation Learning}